Freedom of Information (FOI)

 Access to Information on the Environment (AIE)

-The Department of the Environment, Community and Local Government requests annual statistical information in relation to AIE (Access to Information on the Environment) requests received by the Department of Education and Skills and bodies under its aegis (of which NCGE is one).
-NCGE provides statistics on any requests it receives to the DES.
+The Department of the Environment, Community and Local Government requests annual statistical information in relation to AIE (Access to Information on the Environment) requests received by the Department of Education and bodies under its aegis (of which NCGE is one).
+NCGE provides statistics on any requests it receives to the DE.

 The AIE contact person in NCGE is David Cullen whom you can contact at firstname.lastname@example.org